IBMResearch/jlocke/README.md

   - `hide` (object) - To avoid to store sensitive data in the DB for a POST route. (default: {})
     - `path` (string) - The substring of the path to exlude stuff (ie: "login").
 If it's not defined but the others do all paths will be hidden.
     - `field` (string) - Name of the object field to exclude (ie: "password").
 Same here, if it's not defined but the others do all the body content will be hidden.
-    - `fun` (async function) - Custom function to hide all the content of specific requests.
-It should return a boolean and receives de Express [request](http://expressjs.com/en/api.html#req) object as parameter.
+    - `fun` (function) - Custom function to hide all the content of specific requests.
+It should return a boolean (`true` for hide) and receives de Express [request](http://expressjs.com/en/api.html#req) object as parameter.
 In this case it's defined the other two options are ignored.

 NOTES: